Police: 7-year-old Baltimore girl shot in car has died

 Baltimore police said second-grader Taylor Hayes succumbed to her injuries early Thursday.
 The little girl had been in critical and unstable condition at a hospital since being shot in the back on a Southwest Baltimore roadway on July 5.
 Another child seated beside her in a Honda Accord was uninjured.

-Carlillian Thompson, the principal of the Baltimore elementary school that Taylor attended, said the little girl loved learning and had a near-constant smile on her face.
+Carlillian Thompson, the principal of the elementary school that Taylor attended, said the little girl loved learning and had a near-constant smile on her face.
 She said Taylor would make a point of visiting the office for a hug twice a day: once when she arrived in the morning and then at afternoon dismissal.

 "The last thing we would say to each other, I would say: "I love you, Taylor."
 She would say: "I love you, principal," Thompson said in a phone interview, adding there would be a crisis intervention team on site for youngsters and staff in September.